cybercom-finland/hacking-great-4/t3-osm/README.md

 # Mobile maps with OpenStreetMap

-A cross-platform mobile application that uses OpenStreetMap will be built.
+A mobile application that uses OpenStreetMap will be built.
 Also, some open data other than the map itself will be  retrieved and shown on the map.
 You can choose the data freely but also  some ready to choose options will be given.

 ## Open data